hyperhq/docs.hyper.sh-hyper/Feature/container/func.md

 ## How it works

 1. Hyper Func uses the popular Docker images as the format to deploy functions.
-Baking the code, dependencies, data into Docker images, and then create functions with the image.
+Baking the code, dependencies, data into Docker images, and then register the images to create functions.
-2. Upon calling, a new container will be launched using the registered function image.
+2. Upon calling, a new container will be launched from the function image.
 The HTTP request payload is passed to the container STDIN as the function input.
 A new call ID will be returned, which can be used to retrieve the output later.
 3. The max concurrent function calls a user could execute at a given time is subject to the user's quota.
 When the max concurrency is reached, new calls will be queued to wait for slots.
 4. The queued calls are processed in the ***First-In-First-Out*** manner.
 However we cannot guarantee the function execution will be completed in such order.
 5. Hyper Func maintains a 50MB cache for each function (**not call**).
-The cache is used to store the STDIN and STDOUT of the **completed** function calls.
-These data is ready to be fetched by `hyper func get`.
-However, if they are not retrieved in time, the cache will be rotated once full.
+The cache is used to store the STDIN and STDOUT of **completed** function calls.
+These data need to be fetched by `hyper func get`.
+Otherwise the cache will be rotated once full.
+6. For each function call, the max data size of STDIN and STDOUT is 5MB.

-## Example
+## Usage

 1. Create a "Hello World" function:
 ``` bash
 $ hyper func create --name helloworld ubuntu echo Hello World
 helloworld is created with the address of https://us-west-1.hyperfunc.io/helloworld/e5304888-f112-11e6-bc64-92361f002671
 ```

 2. Call the function:
 ``` bash
 $ hyper func call helloworld
 CallId: 7f713fff-a65c-4004-b195-72b0c7bce84a